An SU(2)-symmetric Semidefinite Programming Hierarchy for Quantum Max Cut: Exact results on some families of graphs

 \subsection{Complete bipartite graphs and some extensions}

 In this section, we show explicit $SoS_1(\mathcal{Proj})$ proofs for several family of graphs (shown in \cref{fig:SmallGraphs} (a)).
+Such exact SoSs provide a rigorous proof that $NPA_1(\mathcal{Proj})$ obtains the exact solution of the corresponding {\scshape QMaxCut} by \cref{thm:duality}.
+Since the exact SoS we provide here will eventually relate to the frustration-free concept in condensed matter physics (\cref{subsec:cmp}), we will be using the term ``ground state'' even though we are considering the maximum eigenstate.
+This of course corresponds to the lowest energy state for the Hamiltonian with the opposite sign (i.e., the antiferromagnetic Heisenberg model).

-An important tool for demonstrating exact SoS proofs is the decomposition of graphs into smaller graphs leading to a decomposition of the SoS proof into smaller SoS proofs (schematically shown in the figure).
-The simplest example of such decomposition arises naturally when thinking of the SoS for the complete bipartite graph, which decomposes into several star graphs.
+An important technique for demonstrating exact SoS proofs is the decomposition of graphs into smaller graphs leading to a decomposition of the SoS proof into smaller SoS proofs (schematically shown in the figure).
+The simplest example of such decomposition arises when considering the SoS for the complete bipartite graph, which decomposes into several uniformly-weighted star graphs $H=\sum_{i=1}^n h_{0i}$.
 The weighted star graph can be solved exactly by $NPA_1(\mathcal{Proj})$ as shown in the previous section, however, the explicit $\SoS$ cannot be analytically written down in general.
 The unweighted case however, gives us the simplest case of an exact $\SoS$ :

+The simplest way to see that this SoS is indeed exact (i.e., holds with the true ground state energy $\lambda=(n+1)/2$), is to simply compare with the true ground state energy calculation.
+For this Hamiltonian, the ground state is the uniform superpositon of all one-singlet states on top of the edges satisfying $h_{0i}$.
+All other spins should be pointing in one fixed direction (and thus has $n$-fold degeneracy).

-This $\SoS$ equation could be interpreted in the following way.
-Since the left hand side is a {\it sum of squares}, it implies that the right hand side is positive semidefinite, i.e., $0\preceq$ RHS.
-By reordering, we get $\mathbbm{I}(n+1)/2 \succeq \sum h_{0i}$, which upper bounds the eigenvalue of $\sum h_{0i}$, the Hamiltonian of interest here.
-For this particular case, the bound we obtain matches exactly to the actual maximum eigenvalue for the uniform star graph with $n$ edges ($n+1$ qubits in total).
-Note that \cref{eq:StarSOS} could be confirmed straightforwardly by using the anticommutation relation \cref{eq:anticommproj}.
-Also, by applying the ground state $|\mathrm{GS}\rangle$ from the left and right to \cref{eq:StarSOS}, we can see that all the terms inside the square on the left hand side must have the $|\mathrm{GS}\rangle$ as a 0-eigenvector.
-Indeed, expectation values of $\langle h_{jk}\rangle$ for any $0 < j<k\leq n$ should be 0 in the ground state.
+The above $\SoS$ equation could be interpreted as an upper bound for the maximum eigenvalue of $H$.
+The reasoning is as the following.
+Since the left hand side is a {\it sum of squares}, it implies that the right hand side is positive semidefinite, i.e., $0\preceq\lambda\mathbbm{I}-H$.
+By reordering, we get $\lambda\mathbbm{I}\succeq H$, which upper bounds the eigenvalue of $H$.
+For this particular case, the bound we obtain matches exactly to the actual maximum eigenvalue for the uniform star graph with $n$ edges ($n+1$ qubits in total), thus providing a proper proof of the fact that the above described state is indeed the ground state.
+Note that \cref{eq:StarSOS} could be confirmed straightforwardly by using the anticommutation relation \cref{eq:anticommproj}, and does not require computation of exponentially large matrices.
+Furthermore, by applying the maximum eigenvalue state $|\mathrm{GS}\rangle$ from the left and right to \cref{eq:StarSOS}, we obtain